 Make these sentences more interesting by adding a subordinate clauses

 What is a subordinating conjunction?

-A subordinating conjunction introduces a subordinating clause, and joins it to the main clause in a sentence.
+A subordinating conjunction introduces a subordinating clause and joins it to the main clause to create a complex sentence.

 Subordinating conjunction examples